carpentries-lab/metagenomics-workshop/setup.md

 #### **Install the metagenomics environment**

-Once your Miniconda3 ready, follow these instructions to install and activate the metagenomics environment.
+Once your Miniconda3 is ready, follow these instructions to install and activate the metagenomics environment.

 > ## Linux: Option 1 (recommended)
 > The easier way to install the environment is using the [specifications file](https://github.com/carpentries-lab/metagenomics-analysis/blob/gh-pages/files/spec-file-Ubuntu22.txt)